$0 Wales Adoption Quick-Start Checklist

 Hague Convention countries

 The 1993 Hague Convention on Intercountry Adoption is an international treaty that standardises the process between signatory countries.
 Where Wales and the sending country are both Hague signatories, the adoption is automatically recognised in Wales once completed.
-The child enters with a UK entry clearance visa and the adoption order does not need to be made again in a Welsh court.
+The child must meet the applicable UK entry and immigration requirements, and the adoption order does not need to be made again in a Welsh court.
+Confirm the current requirements before travel.

 Non-Hague countries and "designated" vs "non-designated" countries